 Strategies to improve iodine status in pregnancy: a qualitative study examining the knowledge and confidence of midwives providing dietary advice - Dr Lucy Kayes is undertaking a PhD at Queen’s University, Belfast and is seeking midwives and those involved in academic midwifery to complete a one-to-one interview covering the topic of nutrition in pregnancy, focusing on iodine.
 The interview will take approximately 30 minutes and can be carried out via telephone or teleconferencing applications.
 Please click for a poster.
 If you are interested in participating contact Lucy Kayes at [email protected]

-Pear Study: dietary exposure to toxic metals - Dr Caroline Taylor is a Research Fellow at the University of Bristol.
-She would like to hear from midwives about their knowledge of dietary information and toxic metals (mercury and lead).
-She would like midwives’ involvement in the development of a questionnaire and, later, responses to the online questionnaire.
-For more information visit the website.
-Contact Caroline if you are interested in participating [email protected]
+Pear Study: dietary exposure to toxic metals - Dr Caroline Taylor is a Senior Research Fellow at the University of Bristol.
+She would like to hear from midwives about how they provide information on diet during pregnancy, particularly on foods to limit or avoid altogether.
+The information that you give will help to find out what the best ways are to provide information and will inform future guidance on diet.
+Filling in the online questionnaire will take you about 15 minutes.
+For more information visit the Pear Study website or contact [email protected] if you are interested in participating.

 PAN-COVID registry study - Midwife Alison Perry of Imperial College is the project manager of the PAN-COVID registry study.
 This is a world-wide endeavour to understand the clinical picture of COVID-19 in pregnant women and neonates.
 The PAN-COVID project is not only important to our collective understanding of the virus in pregnancy, but it also makes a very practical way to involve midwives in research.